ggsuite/supply_chain/README.md

 ### Visualize the Node Graph

-- Use `Scm.graph` to get a `Graphviz` graph that can be turned into an svg file
+- Use `SupplyChain.graph` to get a `Graphviz` graph that can be turned into an svg file

 ## Features and bugs